Monday, October 31, 2016

 Heighten the appeal with a backstory.
 Products sell better when each item comes with a tale to give it distinction.
 Retailers of antiques, art objects, and handmade crafts find that easier to do than those who sell toasters or toilet paper.
 Yet, if the toaster or toilet paper was previously considered an heirloom, an intriguing backstory about why could bring this value back to life.

-How you’ve stored the items makes a difference.
-If a pawn shop or self-storage business looks run down and lacking good security, shoppers might question how well you’ve treasured what you’re describing to them as treasures.
+How you’ve stored the items might make a difference.
+If a pawn shop or self-storage business looks run down and lacking good security, shoppers could question how well you’ve treasured what you’re describing to them as treasures.

 Another perspective on increasing profits from the sale of heirloom items is to persuade sellers to reduce asking prices.
 Here you run into the endowment effect: People set a higher value on objects they own than on equivalent objects they do not.